MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-kql-database.md

 zone_pivot_groups: event-streams-standard-enhanced
 ---

-# Add an Eventhouse destination to an eventstream
+# Add an eventhouse destination to an eventstream

-This article shows you how to add an Eventhouse as a destination to an eventstream in Microsoft Fabric event streams.
+This article shows you how to add an eventhouse as a destination to an eventstream in Microsoft Fabric event streams.

 [!INCLUDE [select-view](./includes/select-view.md)]